-This subjective assessment that performance substantially exceeded expectations was based on a qualitative evaluation rather than a mechanical, quantitative determination of results across each of the business priorities, and occurred with the background and ongoing context of (i) refinements of the 2013 business priorities by the Board of Directors and the Compensation Committee, (ii) continued discussion and active dialogue between the Board of Directors and the Compensation Committee, (iii) detailed monthly performance communications to the Board of Directors, (iv) presentations and discussions in subsequent Board of Directors and Compensation Committee meetings, and (v) further discussion among the Board of Directors and Compensation Committee of our performance relative to expectations near the end and following the end of 2013.
+This subjective assessment that performance substantially exceeded expectations was based on a qualitative evaluation rather than a mechanical, quantitative determination of results across each of the business priorities, and occurred with the background and ongoing context of (i) refinements of the 2014 business priorities by the Board of Directors and the Compensation Committee, (ii) continued discussion and active dialogue among the Board of Directors and the Compensation Committee and management about priorities and performance, including routine reports sent to the Board of Directors and the Compensation Committee, (iii) detailed monthly performance communications to the Board of Directors, (iv) presentations and discussions in subsequent Board of Directors and Compensation Committee meetings, and (v) further discussion among the Board of Directors and Compensation Committee of our performance relative to expectations near the end and following the end of 2014.
 The extensive business and board of director experience of the members of the Compensation Committee and of our Board of Directors provides the perspective to make this subjective assessment in a qualitative manner and to evaluate management performance overall and the performance of individual executive officers.

-In connection with determining the funding level of the cash bonus pool, the Compensation Committee also determined the amount of the annual cash incentive bonus payments to be made to each named executive officer under the 2013 Bonus Plan based on an evaluation of the executive group and each officer's individual performance for the year.
-Because the funding level of the cash bonus pool was set at 175% of the target amount, each named executive officer was awarded a bonus amount equal to 175% of his respective target bonus amount, multiplied by a designated multiple determined by the Compensation Committee for each named executive officer based on his individual performance.
-The Compensation Committee determined that a performance multiplier of 1.25x should be applied to Mr. Meloy's bonus amount for the year, based on his individual performance including his role in leading the Partnership's capital market activities during 2013 and in leading our and the Partnership's overall financial strategies.
-All other named executive officers received a 1.0x multiplier.
-The dollar amounts of the annual cash incentive bonus awards received by the named executive officers under the 2013 Bonus Plan paid on February 28, 2014 are as follows:
+In connection with determining the funding level of the cash bonus pool, the Compensation Committee also determined the amount of the annual cash incentive bonus payments to be made to each named executive officer under the 2014 Bonus Plan based on an evaluation of the executive group and each officer's individual performance for the year.
+Because the funding level of the cash bonus pool was set at 200% of the target amount, each named executive officer was awarded a bonus amount equal to 200% of his respective target bonus amount, multiplied by a designated multiple determined by the Compensation Committee for each named executive officer based on his individual performance.
+The Compensation Committee determined that a performance multiplier of 1.0x should be applied to the named executive officers for 2014.
+The dollar amounts of the annual cash incentive bonus awards received by the named executive officers under the 2014 Bonus Plan and paid on February 27, 2015 are as follows:

 Target Bonus Amount Individual Performance Factor Company Performance Factor Actual Bonus Amount

-Rene R. Joyce \$560,000 1.0 1.75 \$980,000
+Rene R. Joyce \$560,000 1.0 2.0 \$1,120,000

-Joe Bob Perkins 525,000 1.0 1.75 918,750
+Joe Bob Perkins 560,000 1.0 2.0 1,120,000

-James W. Whalen 384,000 1.0 1.75 672,000
+Michael A. Heim 481,500 1.0 2.0 963,000

-Michael A. Heim 388,000 1.0 1.75 679,000
+Jeffrey J. McParland 423,000 1.0 2.0 846,000

-Matthew J. Meloy 162,500 1.25 1.75 355,469
+Matthew J. Meloy 281,250 1.0 2.0 562,500